Philogy/py-huff/README.md

 ### Jump destinations
 Unlike `huff-rs`, `py-huff` supports jump destinations larger or smaller than 2-bytes.
 The size of the push opcode will automatically be adjusted to a smaller size.
-Note that like `huff-rs`, `py-huff` keeps the size of all push jump dests the same, meaning if your contract is more than 255 bytes long all jump dest pushes will be `PUSH2`s, even if earlier destinations would fit in 1 byte.
+Furthermore `py-huff` has an optimization step that will shorten earlier labels if they can fit into smaller push opcodes.

 ### Jump Labels
 `huff-rs` currently has some unclear jump label semantics (see [#295](https://github.com/huff-language/huff-rs/issues/295)), `py-huff` attempts to introduce clear jump label scoping and semantics: